CYJ1/ReACT-TTS_public/README.md

 ## Acknowledgements

-This implementation builds upon ideas and components from prior work on conversational speech synthesis, Grad-TTS, Face-TTS, HiFi-GAN, and multimodal affect modeling.
+This implementation builds upon ideas and components from prior work on conversational speech synthesis, Grad-TTS, FEIM-TTS, HiFi-GAN, and multimodal affect modeling.

 Please refer to the paper for complete citations and discussion of related work.